ibm-cloud-docs/Backup/getting-started.md

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
 To reset your password, follow the steps in [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
 {: important}

-## Getting more online help
+## Next steps
-{: #onlinehelp}
+{: #nextsteps}
 {: step}

+For redundancy and peace of mind, consider adding a second vault to your account.
+You can setup and manage multiple vaults for the same server through the Cloud Backup Portal.
+For more information, see [Multi-vaulting](/docs/Backup?topic=Backup-multivault).

-Cloud Backup Portal's systems are fully documented and support for the application is accessible within the Portal.
+Cloud Backup Portal's systems are fully documented, and support for the application is accessible within the Portal.
 Click the question mark in a blue circle for **Help**.
 Click any article or topic in the navigation bar to view more information.